bytedance/Service-Affinity-Scheduling/README.md

 ensures both computational efficiency and near-optimality.
 This is especially helpful for problems on a large industrial scale.

+## Omitted part in the paper
+For the reference of the omitted proof in the paper, please refer to the file `source_code/data_splitting/omitted_proof.pdf` in this repo.

+For the reference of the formulations in column generation algorithm, please refer to the file `source_code/scheduling_algorithm_pool/scheduler_column_generation/omitted_formulations.pdf` in this repo.

 ## Requirements

 Please check the following requirements to ensure you can run the code successfully.